-All TCSJ candidates are expected to make adequate progress towards completion of program.
-Examples of inadequate progress include: Failure to take and/or complete TPAs, RICA, or complete logs (IMPACT) and/or exceeding 2 semesters for completion of M.Ed. project.
+All TCSJ candidates are expected to make adequate academic progress towards completion of program.
+Examples of inadequate progress include: Failure to take and/or complete Teaching Performance Assessments (TPAs), Administrator Performance Assessments (APAs), Reading Instruction Competence Assessment (RICA), failing coursework, completing support logs (IMPACT), clearing an Incomplete, and/or exceeding 2 semesters for completion of M.Ed. project.

 All candidates at TCSJ are expected to exemplify the conduct and dispositions described in the TCSJ Ethical and Professional Standards adapted from the California Commission on Teacher Credentialing and the National Education Association: Professional Dispositions, Effective Communication, Punctuality, Late Assignments, Preparedness, and Academic Integrity.
 Failure to exhibit the characteristics may result in referral to the Academic Review Committee for further action.
-In the case of violence, threats of violence, intimidation, stalking, and similar behaviors towards PK-12 students, college students, faculty, and/or TCSJ employees on the part of candidates shall lead to immediate dismissal from the college.
+In the case of violence, threats of violence, intimidation, stalking, and similar behaviors towards PK-12 students, college students, faculty, and/or TCSJ employees on the part of candidates, shall lead to immediate dismissal from the college.